ropensci/neotoma/README.md

 ### Development

-*We welcome contributions from any individual, whether code, documentation, or issue tracking.
+*We expect no further development of this package, however, we welcome contributions from any individual, whether code, documentation, or issue tracking.
 All participants are expected to follow the [code of conduct](https://github.com/ROpensci/neotoma/blob/master/code_of_conduct.md) for this project.*

 + [Simon Goring](http://goring.org) - University of Wisconsin-Madison, Department of Geography